Activities

 Activities on the go

-Workers can take Alloy with them by installing Alloy Mobile on their iPhone, iPad or Android device.
+Workers can take Causeway with them by installing Alloy Mobile on their iPhone, iPad or Android device.
 This enables them to receive and complete assigned tasks, and register any defects they notice while out in the field.

 Learn more